 Houndstooth is a classic design for woven fabric, so classic in fact that wikipedia suggests that the earliest example, the Gerum Cloak, was uncovered from a Swedish peat bog and dates back to between 360 and 100 BC.
 It is also so beloved of modern designers that it regularly finds its way into designer collections and onto the high street.
 An example of true style never going out of fashion perhaps.
 Certainly if headbands are your thing you’ll find yourself reaching for this one time and time again.

-The pattern is available on Payhip and Ravelry with 50% off for blog readers with the code CHILLYTIMES.
+The pattern is available on Payhip, Ravelry and LoveCrafts.
 The links, and all the detailed pattern information can be found on the Store page here.

 Until next time, stay warm and happy knitting,